 Definition of MariaDB IF Statement

 MariaDB provides an IF conditional statement to the user, In which we can implement a basic IF conditional statement, IF search condition shows true or false statement during the SQL query execution.
-If the search condition does not match with specified value then SQL statement executes the else statement and it consists of one or more statements.
+If the search condition does not match the specified value, then the SQL statement executes the else statement and consists of one or more words.
 IF () function totally differs from the IF statement as explained above statement.
-Normally IF statements have three different forms such as IF – THEN statement, IF – THEN – ELSE statement, and IF-THEN – ELSEIF – ELSE statement.
+Normally IF statements have three different forms: IF – THEN statement, IF – THEN – ELSE statement, and IF-THEN – ELSEIF – ELSE statement.
 With the conditional statement, we can perform different operations.

 Syntax: